“I love looking for jobs!” Said no one ever in the history of the world.

 The hiring managers I spoke to all agreed that it behooves a job candidate to apply for a job sooner rather than later.
-If the job is posted on June 1st, and the listing says the application window will close on June 30th, then the candidates who apply within the first week of June have a distinct advantage over those who come in under the wire.
+If they post the job on June 1st, and the job listing says the application window will close on June 30th, then the candidates who apply within the first week of June have a distinct advantage over those who come in under the wire.

 The rationale here is threefold:

-- Applying quickly shows you’re capable of keeping up in a fast-paced work environment.
+- Applying to a job posting quickly shows you’re capable of keeping up in a fast-paced work environment.
 Waiting until the eleventh hour to apply makes you look like a procrastinator—even if you’re definitely not and applied as soon as you found the open position.

-- Applying to a job right away makes it look like you are really excited about the company, like you were just waiting for something to open up so you could get your foot in the door.
+- Applying to a job posting right away makes it look like you are really excited about the company and the opportunity.
+Like you were just waiting for something to open up so you could get your foot in the door.
 Employers love that shit.

-- While they say they’ll keep accepting applications for weeks… if they get qualified candidates right away, they won’t wait to start interviewing until they’ve shut the door to new applications.
+- While they say they’ll keep accepting applications for weeks… if they get a qualified job applicant right away, they won’t wait to interview until they’ve shut the door to new applications.
 They’ll just move ahead with the early candidates and could even make a hiring decision before you’ve even proofread your cover letter.

 Here’s more advice on job search best practices: